-The YKIP/YKIDS Children’s Education Fund was established in June 2003 as a joint fund-raising entity between Yayasan Kemanusiaan Ibu Pertiwi (YKIP) and Yayasan K.I.D.S (Kuta International Disaster Scholarship).
-It aims to provide comprehensive educational needs of children who lost a parent in the Bali bombing or who had a permanently injured parent by the Bali Bombing 2002.
+This program aims to help those children continue their studies from elementary to university.
+It also aims to provide comprehensive educational needs of children who lost a parent in the Bali bombing or who had a permanently injured parent by the First Bali Bombing 2002.
 If there are surplus funds, it will also be used to provide for the educational needs of other disadvantaged children in Bali.
 Initially, YKIP managed to reach 132 children.
 Once the parents fully recovered and were back to work again, YKIP prioritized the support for children whose parents became permanently disabled.
 This program received a lot of supports from many, some of which were in funding.

 The first fund was the donation from Wilkes Elementary School, facilitated by Alice Mendoza and Mark Keating.
 Their generosity has given the youngest children the chance to continue their studies until 2026.
 If you wish to support this program, you are most welcome to support various KIDS programs, such as gatherings and workshops.